 5) The manual shall contain the site rules concerning the health and safety of employees and the public.

-q) STAFF AND DUTIES
+q) Staff and Duties

 1) The minimum age for the crane operator and jump master shall be 21 years and for other staff members 18 years.